Murder of John Lennon: Shooting

-Based on statements made that night by New York City Police Department Chief of Detectives James Sullivan, numerous reports at the time claimed that Chapman called out "Mr. Lennon" and dropped into a combat stance before firing.
+Based on statements made that night by New York City Police Department (NYPD) Chief of Detectives James Sullivan, numerous reports at the time stated that Chapman called out "Mr. Lennon" and dropped into a combat stance before firing.
 Later court hearings and witness interviews did not include either of these details.
 Chapman said that he does not remember calling out to Lennon before he fired, and that Lennon did not turn around.
 He claimed to have taken a combat stance in a 1992 interview with Barbara Walters.

 One bullet missed Lennon and struck a window of the Dakota.
-According to the autopsy report, two bullets entered the left side of Lennon's back, traveling through the left side of his chest and his left lung with one exiting from the body and one lodged in his neck.
-Two more bullets hit Lennon in his left shoulder.
-Lennon, bleeding profusely from his external wounds and from his mouth, staggered up five steps to the security/reception area where he said, "I'm shot!
+According to the autopsy, two bullets entered the left side of Lennon's back, with one exiting through his chest and lung and the other lodging in his neck, and two more bullets hit his left shoulder.
+Lennon, bleeding profusely from his external wounds and from his mouth, staggered up five steps to the lobby, crying, "I'm shot!
 I'm shot!"
-He then fell to the floor, scattering cassettes that he was carrying.
+He then fell to the floor, scattering the cassettes he had been carrying.

-Jose Perdomo, the doorman, shook the gun out of Chapman's hand and kicked it across the pavement.
-Concierge worker Jay Hastings first started to make a tourniquet, but upon ripping open Lennon's blood-stained shirt and realising the severity of his injuries, he covered Lennon's chest with his uniform jacket, removed his blood-covered glasses, and summoned the police.
-Chapman removed his coat and hat to show that he was not carrying any concealed weapons and remained standing on West 72nd Street, waiting for police to arrive.
+José Sanjenís Perdomo, the doorman, shook the revolver out of Chapman's hand and kicked it across the pavement.
+Concierge worker Jay Hastings first started to make a tourniquet, but upon ripping open Lennon's blood-stained shirt and realizing the severity of his injuries, he covered Lennon's chest with his uniform jacket, removed his blood-covered glasses, and summoned the police.
+Chapman removed his coat and hat to show that he was not carrying any concealed weapons and remained standing on 72nd Street, waiting for police to arrive.
 Underneath his coat, he wore a promotional T-shirt for Todd Rundgren's album Hermit of Mink Hollow.
-Perdomo shouted at Chapman, "Do you know what you just did?" to which Chapman calmly replied, "I just shot John Lennon."
+Perdomo shouted at Chapman, "Do you know what you just did?", to which Chapman calmly replied, "I just shot John Lennon."